Costume shop: Cutter/draper

 The cutter/draper is responsible for making patterns, cutting, fitting and construction of costumes from specific designs or sketches supplied by the designer.
 "The Cutter may assist in selecting materials and supervising the costume construction."
 In most shops there are multiple cutters and drapers to ease and spread out work load.

 Costume coordinator/supervisor/shop manager

 A shop manager is responsible for daily goings on in the shop, much like a manager in a building or restaurant.
 They deal with the costume budget from the producers, manufacturing and purchasing, as well as work and costume building schedules and production crew requirements.

-Stitcher (sewer, seamstress, costume builder)
+Stitcher/Tailor (sewer, seamstress, costume builder)

 A stitcher works on the actual construction of the costumes.
 The stitcher will sometimes assist during fittings to help with pinning and alterations.
-This is the entry-level position in a costume shop and often the most common job that is open in a space.
 A stitcher will help pick up wherever needed, often stretching out from fittings, pinning, and alteration, to textiles, dye working and errands.

+Costume Shops across media

+In general, demands vary between theater, film and television.
+In theater, costumes must withstand being used in multiple performances and must factor in quick wardrobe changes.
+In Film and television, the costumes must have detail for close-ups and be good quality for shootings with different durations varying from days to weeks.
+Having multiple takes may require multiple versions of the same costume.
+In these cases, costumes are usually designed to be camera-ready rather than stage-durable.
+As designer Ann Roth explained, stage costumes are built for endurance and movement, while film pieces prioritize how they appear on camera.

+Some costume shops shops also serve theme parks, dance companies, and commercial productions, where performers may wear the same outfit for extended periods.
+These costumes are meant for comfort and movement rather than historical accuracy or high detail.

+Industry Challenges

+Costume shops face several ongoing challenges varying in nonprofit or educational environments.
+One example being limited budgets that restrict access to quality fabrics and specialty tools.
+Costume shops are also subject to tight schedules where fittings, alterations, and the making of the costumes are needed opening night and shooting.
+A tight schedule and limited budget requires much creativity with staff in terms of sourcing or making the costumes.
+Additionally, in terms of staff, there's a growing shortage of skilled labor for costume shops as fewer young professionals are entering these trades.

+Another concern is the preserving and storing costumes between shows as climate-controlled environments are need.
+Without a climate-controlled environment, older garments may deteriorate due to moisture, insects, or light exposure.
+In such cases, some shops partner with archives or rental services to offload long-term storage.